dvarrazzo/pgmp/docs/mpz.rst

     definitions may vary across platforms.
 PostgreSQL instead offers data types with a defined number of bytes (e.g. `!int4`, `!int8`).
-For this reason, functions taking an integer as argument are defined as `!int8`, but they may actually fail if the server is 32 bit and the argument don't fit into an `!int4`.
+For this reason, functions taking an integer as argument are defined as `!int8`, but they may actually fail if the server is 32 bit and the argument doesn't fit into an `!int4`.

 .. table:: Arithmetic operators